Washington and Old Dominion Railroad: Proposed future use

+The Hamilton town council voted to support NOVA-TRAC's plan on February 10, 2025.
+The council passed a resolution that supports studying the use of the W&OD rail trail corridor for rapid transit.

 Great Falls Division

 In 1906, the 15-mile electrified Great Falls and Old Dominion Railroad (GF&OD) began operating from Georgetown in Washington, D.C. to the present site of Great Falls Park in Virginia.
 From Georgetown, the railroad crossed the Potomac River on the old Aqueduct Bridge to Rosslyn in Arlington.
 From Rosslyn, the railroad traveled northwest along the later routes of Lee Highway (U.S. Route 29) and Old Dominion Drive (Virginia State Route 309) until it reached Great Falls.
 In 1912, the GF&OD became the Great Falls Division of the W&OD, sharing trackage with the W&OD's Bluemont Division between Rosslyn and Thrifton Junction.